Kotlin/anko/README.md

 }
 ```

 You can still use this tag if you want.
 And it would be much easier to extend DSL as you have to declare only one `ViewManager.customView` function.
-See [Extending Koan](#extending-koan) for more information.
+See [Extending Anko](#extending-anko) for more information.

 ### Include tag